vercel/turborepo/examples/react18-server-client-library/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is an official starter Turborepo, showing how Turborepo can be used with `tsup` and [`esbuild-plugin-react18`](https://github.com/react18-tools/esbuild-plugin-react18) to create React18 libraries supporting both server and client components.
+For more details visit [GitHub repo](https://github.com/react18-tools/esbuild-plugin-react18) and [this GitHub Repo Template](https://github.com/react18-tools/turborepo-template)

 ## Using this example